Aquanty/rtd-hgs/docs/source/index.rst

 The remaining part of this section may include the following column
 headings:

--  **River+ River-** The rate at which water is entering or leaving the entire model domain via river nodes, as defined in Section :ref:`sec:flow_open_channel` .
+-  | **River+ River-** The rate at which water is entering or leaving the entire model domain via river nodes, as defined in Section :ref:
+   | .

 -  **Hydrostatic+ Hydrostatic-** The rate at which water is entering or leaving the entire model domain via hydrostatic head nodes.